- Support and service

 - Help with studio recording (if time permits)

-- Publication on suitable webpage on Lnu.se
+- Publication on a suitable webpage on Lnu.se

 The person producing the podcast is responsible for the following:

-- Arranging subscription at pod hotel
+- Arranging subscription at a podcast hosting platform

 - Planning of content for the episodes